ZIP Code 95765 in Rocklin, CA

 Schools in ZIP Code 95765

 ZIP Code 95765 is in the Rocklin Unified School District, which serves grades Kindergarten thru 12th.
-There are 18 public school(s) in this ZIP Code, and we have located 3 private school(s).
+There are 18 public schools and 1 private school(s) in this ZIP Code.
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 Maria Montessori Charter Academy 1850 Wildcat Blvd.